Brown helps No. 13 Michigan beat No. 5 Baylor 74-68 in OT

 BIG PICTURE

-Michigan: A signature win for the program as the Wolverines head into the rivalry game against Ohio State.
-Michigan was 0-33 against top-five teams.
+Michigan: The Wolverines got a signature win ahead of their rivalry game against Ohio State.

 UP NEXT